 Some of the tests performed in the 3rd month of pregnancy are as follows:

-4. First-trimester Screening Tests – An ultrasound is conducted to determine any risk to the foetus, to screen for birth and genetic defects, and to detect markers of chromosomal disorders.
+4. First-trimester Screening Tests – An ultrasound is conducted to determine any risk to the fetus, screen for birth and genetic defects, and detect markers of chromosomal disorders.

-6. Chorionic Villus Sampling (CVS) – This is a diagnostic test carried out on those pregnant women who are at high risk for the conditions mentioned above.
-It is carried out during the 11-13 week of pregnancy to check whether the unborn child will be having any congenital defects.
+6. Chorionic Villus Sampling (CVS) – This diagnostic test is carried out on pregnant women who are at high risk for the conditions mentioned above.
+It is carried out during the 11-13 weeks of pregnancy to check whether the unborn child will have any congenital defects.

 Since the baby is still small, you will gain about 1 or 2 kilos by the end of the first trimester.
-However, some women tend to lose weight due to aversions towards certain foods and morning sickness.
+However, some women lose weight due to aversions of certain foods and morning sickness.

-The reproductive system of the baby is still developing at this point, so it will be difficult to determine the sex of the baby.
+The baby’s reproductive system is still developing at this point, so it will be difficult to determine the sex of the baby.
 The results will be about 75% accurate when done between 11-14 weeks of the gestation period.

-Mommies, it’s not you alone who has to follow a bunch of tips and precautions during this period.
+Mommies, it’s not you alone who has to follow many tips and precautions during this period.
 Dads-to-be, you need to take up some responsibility as well.
-Here are some helpful tips that will help you become a great partner and dad-to-be!
+Here are some helpful tips to help you become a great partner and dad-to-be!